mtc-istanbul/azuredatatokenization/README.md

 The machine learning prediction code developed in python is a sample in this demonstration.
 Microsoft does not provide a final solution.
 Customers must develop their own machine learning code.

-# Reference Solution Architecture
+# Solution Architecture

 # ![](https://raw.githubusercontent.com/mtc-istanbul/azuredatatokenization/main/architecture.svg)

-# Objectives:
+# Objectives

 - Data is masked with tokenization logic at on-premises servers/customer environment.
 In order to perform this task, there is a stored procedure at customer environment that performs data tokenization.
 Data tokenization is requested from an application (Data Tokenization App) that is developed on no code/low code app development platform - Microsoft Power Apps.